SulmanOlieko/smfa/README.md

 ### 1a.
 LP Metafrontier (`groupType = "sfacross"`, `metaMethod = "lp"`)

-Deterministic linear programming envelope (Battese, Rao & O'Donnell, 2004).
+We can begin by estimating a deterministic linear programming envelope (Battese, Rao & O'Donnell, 2004) over the three group frontiers.
 The metafrontier parameter vector minimises the sum of absolute deviations while staying at or above all group frontier predictions.
+We will be using a Cobb-Douglas functional form with rice production `PROD` as the response variable, and `AREA`, `LABOR` and `NPK` as the inputs.

 ```r
 meta_sfacross_lp <- sfametafrontier(